Jesus’ Hometown People Tried to Kill Him

 Read Mt 12.46-50, Mk 3.31-35, Lk 8.19-21.
 One day when Jesus was teaching a packed house he was told, “’Your mother and your brothers and sisters are outside, asking for you.’
 And he replied, ‘Who are my mother and my brothers?’
 And looking at those who sat around him, he said, ‘Here are my mother and my brothers!
 Whoever does the will of God is my brother and sister and mother’” (Mk 3.31-35).
 In saying this, Jesus seems to have indicated that those listening to his teaching were his genuine disciples whereas his relatives outside the packed house were not.

 That is what many New Testament scholars have concluded.
-For example, Robert A. Guelich in his Word Biblical Commentary on Mark 1–8:26 says of Mark 3.34, “Jesus identifies his family on the basis of the response to him rather than on natural kinship.
+Robert A. Guelich in his Word Biblical Commentary on Mark 1–8:26 says of Mark 3.34 (p.
+182), “Jesus identifies his family on the basis of the response to him rather than on natural kinship.
 The response of his natural family who sought to take him into their custody reflected their rejection of his ministry regardless of their motivation, which in Mark is given as concern for his mental stability.
 The response of the crowd who sought his presence and gathered around him, doubtless to hear his teaching, reflected their acceptance of him.
-We find here a redefinition of family akin to Jesus’ teaching on discipleship in Mark 10:29.” (p.
-182).
+We find here a redefinition of family akin to Jesus’ teaching on discipleship in Mark 10:29.”
 Indeed, Jesus redefines family in eternal terms in Mk 10.28-31.

-Jesus and Mark may have extended further this physical/spiritual contrast between Jesus’ relatives being “outside” (v.
-31) and his spiritual family members “inside” the house.
-For Mark soon adds concerning Jesus, “When he was alone, those who were around him along with the twelve asked him about the parables.
+Jesus and Mark may have meant to extend further this physical/spiritual contrast between Jesus’ relatives “outside” the house (Mk 3.31) and his spiritual family members “inside” the house.
+For, Mark soon adds concerning Jesus, “When he was alone, those who were around him along with the twelve asked him about the parables.
 And he said to them, ‘To you has been given the secret of the kingdom of God, but for those outside, everything comes in parables; in order that “they may indeed look, but not perceive, and may indeed listen, but not understand; so that they may not turn again and be forgiven”’” (4.10-12; cf. Isaiah 6.9).
 Notice Jesus’ word “outside.”

 Mark informs that Jesus had four brothers whose names were “James and Joses and Judas and Simon” (Mk 6.3).
 John records about a certain time, “Now the Jewish festival of Booths was near.
 So his [Jesus’] brothers said to him, ‘Leave here and go to Judea so that your disciples also may see the works you are doing, for no one who wants to be widely known acts in secret.
 If you do these things, show yourself to the world.’
 (For not even his brothers believed in him.)
 Jesus said to them, ‘My time has not yet come, but your time is always here.
 The world cannot hate you, but it hates me because I testify against it that its works are evil’” (John 7.2-7).
 So, this parenthetical statement by the author of the Gospel of John says Jesus four brothers did not believe he was the promised Messiah of Israel.